Bottled water’s next trick is making the bottle disappear

 His father felt the same way.
 (In fact, it was only after Reichenbach found the Tetra Prisma Aseptic 500 Edge with DreamCap that his dad, who currently owns the land on top of the spring, “gave me permission to do it.”)
 And so, increasingly, do regular customers.
 In many places, rolling out of the grocery store with a cart packed with cases of single-use plastic water bottles in 2019 can get you the kind of side-eye once reserved for people who drive Hummers to their job at Philip Morris.

 Tetra Pak is the preferred supplier of water companies seeking an alternative to plastic.
-Will and Jaden Smith’s Just Water also works with Tetra, though it opted for the Tetra Top Midi carton, which claims 82% of its materials from renewable resources.
-Other brands, such as Boxed Water Is Better, which shunned plastic when it launched back in 2009, uses a basic Tetra Pak milk carton.
+Will and Jaden Smith’s Just Water also works with Tetra Pak, though it opted for the Tetra Top Midi carton, which claims 82% of its materials from renewable resources.
+Other brands, such as Boxed Water Is Better, which shunned plastic when it launched back in 2009, uses a basic milk-style carton.

 Water for dudes